dingherself/130/syllabus.md

 ## Required Texts

-You will need to acquire the following texts on your own.
+You will need to acquire the following texts on your own or from the campus bookstore.
 As we will discuss them frequently in class, I will ask you to get hard copies if you can; there are usually excellent bargains from used bookstores.

 - Simone de Beauvoir, *The Second Sex*, trans.
 Constance Borde and Sheila Malovany-Chevallier (New York: Vintage Books, 2011).
 Paperback, 978-0307277787, \$20.00.